ilonawillemse/Fish-tank/README.md

 ![Algea Fish countings](doc/image/balance.png)

 ```
 The fish move can swim, reproduce and eat algea.
 They stop eating the algea when they are full.
-Algea can expand it's population and appear randomly by chance.
+Algea can expand it's population by appearing randomly by chance.
+Big fish are added which eat the smaller fish.
+Both fish have the ability to grow as they get older.
 ```

 ## How to run